techunderfive/techunderfive/_posts/2025-06-18-welcome-to-techUnder5.markdown

 title: "Welcome to TechUnder5"
 date: 2025-06-18
 excerpt: "An introduction to what this blog is about, and what kind of content you’ll find here."
+description: "An introduction to what this blog is about, and what kind of content you’ll find here."
 category: About
 image: assets/images/about.png
 ---